orb-community/pktvisor-website/docs/docs.md

 A collector agent should be installed on each node to be monitored.

-Current command line options are described with:
+Current command-line options are described with:

 ```
 docker run --rm ns1labs/pktvisor pktvisord --help